Contributions to Task are very welcome, but we ask that you read this document before submitting a PR.

 If you added a new field, command or flag, ensure that you add it to the API Reference.
 New fields also need to be added to the JSON Schema.
 The descriptions for fields in the API reference and the schema should match.

-task_test.go file in the project root and
+task_test.go file in the project root

-also have a subdirectory in the
+tests also have a subdirectory in the

-testdata directory where any Taskfiles/data
+testdata directory where any

-required to run the tests are stored.
+Taskfiles/data required to run the tests are stored.

 When making a changes, consider whether new tests are required.
 These tests should ensure that the functionality you are adding will continue to work in the future.
-Existing tests may also need updating if you have changed Task's behaviour.
+Existing tests may also need updating if you have changed Task's behavior.